 La MoulineLBU St Genest de Contest, Tarn, Midi Pyrenees, France

 Faculty / Facilitators

-The additional registration fee shown above is to register with the University for this course as a part of the MA in Practise Based Play Therapy programme.
-There will be additional University registration fees if you subsequently proceed to the Diploma and MA stages.
+The Registration Fee mentioned above is to register with the University for this course as a part of the MA in Practise Based Play Therapy programme.
+There will be additional University Registration Fees should you subsequently proceed to the MA stage.